LoginRadius/html5-sdk/README.md

 <h6 id="UnlinkSocialIdentities-delete-"> Auth Unlink Social Identities (DELETE)</h6>
- This API is used to unlink up a social provider account with the specified account based on the access token and the social providers user access token.
+ This API is used to unlink up a social provider account with the specified account based on the access token and the social provider's user access token.
 The unlinked account will automatically get removed from your database.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-unlink-social-identities)